How to Create an Interactive Ebook: A Step-by-Step Guide

 Then you have two options.
 If the images in the book are few or not important hire a fast typist to type up your ebook into any word processor.
 The images can be easily scanned.

-If the images are many or the layout of the book is integral and you do not want to have to redo the layout, you can have your book scanned and turned into a pdf.
-Then with the interactive ebook software you can build on the pdf.
+If the images are many or the layout of the book is integral and you do not want to have to redo the layout.
+Instead, you can have your book scanned and turned into a PDF.
+Then with the interactive ebook software, you can build on the PDF.
 One of the most affordable places you’ll find for scanning is 1 Dollar Scan.
-By mailing a hard-copy book to 1dollarscan, you can get your book converted into a PDF for as low as 1 dollar.
+By mailing a hard-copy book to 1 Dollar Scan, you can get your book converted into a PDF for as low as 1 dollar.

-Just like the writing.
-You can gather first and import at once, or you can add them as you write, gradually.
+Just like with the writing part, you can gather first and import at once, or you can add them gradually as you write.

 Do all of my assets have to be copied or uploaded into the ebook?

-Fortunately, no. Including images, videos and sound recordings inside your ebook isn’t always possible.
-Usually, for one of two reasons: copyright restrictions and/or the size of the file may be too big (we’ll talk more about both in a minute).
+The simple answer to that would be, no. Including images, videos and sound recordings inside your ebook isn’t always possible.
+Usually, for one of two reasons: copyright restrictions and/or the size of the file may be too big.
 So what do you do?

-One of two things: You can just link to webpages, videos, sound recordings, etc. and your reader will go to the website watch the video and then come back to your ebook.
+One of two things: You can just link to webpages, videos, sound recordings, etc. and your reader will go to the website to watch the video and then come back to your ebook.
 Or an even cooler option is to embed the visuals or sound recording.
-When you embed them, your readers will see/hear them as if they’re in your ebook, but in fact they’re watching a video straight from YouTube (or where ever you’re linking to).
+When you embed them, your readers will see/hear them as if they’re in your ebook, but in fact, they’re watching a video straight from YouTube (or wherever you’re linking to).